Skip to content

 Places with famous connections

-Walk in the footsteps of famous people.
-From The Beatles to Sir Winston Churchill, Agatha Christie to Isaac Newton, discover more as you step into their former homes.
+Walk in the footsteps of famous faces.
+From The Beatles and Sir Winston Churchill, to Agatha Christie and Isaac Newton, step into their former homes and learn more about their lives.

 Jewish children at the Flersheim-Sichel-Stiftung children's home in Frankfurt, Germany, around 1938